octoparse/Scraping-YouTube/README.md

-# Web-Scraping on Youtube
+# Web-Scraping on YouTube
-Web scraping crawlers on the websites, just download the .otd file, import into Octoparse, and get the web data
+Download the .otd file, import into Octoparse, and get the web data
-## Web Scraping Video Information on Youtube<br>
+## Web Scraping Video Information on YouTube<br>
 ### Data extracted: <br>
  * Title<br>
  * Duration<br>